sonia-kwak/sonia-kwak.github.io/src/pages/game-of-lives/index.md

 ![](./script.png)
 ```

 During the rest of the day we finished collecting the perfect assets, we designed the basic mechanics of the game and I started working on the game script.
-Since we were 6 and there would be 3 scenes for each chapter we could split into doubles and create each scene in parallel: the home, the street and the workplace.

 Most of us had had some experience with the Unity framework, but not enough to have a smooth experience.
-This first day of development was full of technical difficulties and lots of tutorials read and videos watched.
-In the end of the day we had just some rough sketches of how each scene would look like.
+This first day of development was full of technical difficulties and hours of video tutorials and articles.

 ```grid|3
 ![](./day2-dev.jpg)